suffolklibraries/lgc/content/collections/events/activsheds-mens-08-11.md

     content:
       -
         type: text
-        text: 'This session welcomes people with illness, mental health issues or learning and/ or physical disabilities.'
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
         text: 'For further information about joining this project, please contact Susannah on ' -
         type: text